Endorum/8086EMU/README.md

 This is a simple 8086 Emulator which can take in a binary file and runs it in a virtual machine.

+This is a personal project. i am using CLion and CMake.
+Feel free to fork and work with me together ;)

 # Decoding